1,000+ Opportunities

 This field is for validation purposes and should be left unchanged.
 Sponsorships & Volunteers Website Design by Gatorworks

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits in Louisiana Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits in Louisiana.
+Confirm the full requirements in the official notice before applying.

 Innovation Grant is a grant from the Delta Dental of Arizona Foundation that funds nonprofit organizations pursuing unique, high-impact projects that improve health and wellness in Arizona communities.
 This two-year award supports original initiatives with measurable real-world impact, including programs serving underserved and uninsured populations through oral health education, disease prevention, and nutritional access.
 Projects must demonstrate the potential to make a meaningful difference in the community and stand apart from conventional approaches.
 Eligible applicants are Arizona-based nonprofit organizations.
 Awards total $100,000 per recipient over two years.
 The 2026 application cycle closed October 16, 2025, with recipients notified in late 2025 and funding made available shortly after.